ktorio/ktor-documentation/topics/creating_http_apis.md

 }
 ```

-The entry point of our application is important because we install Ktor's plugins (formerly known as features) and define routing for our API here – something we can start with right now!
+The entry point of our application is important because we install Ktor's plugins and define routing for our API here – something we can start with right now!

 ## Customer routes